eduNEXT/xblock-mindmap/README.rst

 Mind Map XBlock is a pluggable extension to the Open edX platform that allows course creators to build a learning experience in which students can visualize and easily edit Mind Maps within a course unit.

-It leverages the `jsMind`_ open source javascript library to visualize and edit mind maps on htmls canvas and svg.
+It leverages the `jsMind`_ open source JavaScript library to visualize and edit mind maps on htmls canvas and svg.

 .. _jsMind: https://github.com/hizzgdev/jsmind